Login using SSO - Knowledge base portal

 5. Check if you have added the user as an SSO account.

-• If the user's account exists but is not an SSO account, select the checkbox next to their account and click Convert to SSO account option.
+• If the user's account exists but is not an SSO account, select the checkbox next to their account and click the Convert to SSO account option.

 • If the user is not listed as an SSO account, click Add > Team account and select the SSO user checkbox while creating the account.